Clo91eaf/nix-config/doc/resources.md

   Copied the configuration from keyd, which is very user-friendly.

 - **[Misterio77/nix-starter-configs](https://github.com/Misterio77/nix-starter-configs)**
-  I've read parts of it, but this configuration doesn't use `home-manager` for managing dotfiles, so it feels somewhat outdated.
+  I've read parts of it, it is nice for beginner to follow the configuration.

 ## 📚 Learning Resources and Documentation